 Stimson Hill seen from the north.

-When you leave the gate, you will ascend the logging road by foot.
-The typical summit route is a road hike.
 Most of the hike is through forested areas with lots of ferns and typical undergrowth.
 You can look back in some spots and start to see views of the Puget Sound as you rise quickly in elevation.
 The hike gains elevation (2,600’) the whole way up to the summit.
 Once you reach the true summit the views are great looking down on Arlington and out into the Puget Sound.
 The day I went, it was a bit cloudy which limited some of the views.
 You can hike from here to other highpoints to see amazing views of Three Fingers, Whitehorse, Big Deer Peak and other peaks in the local area.
 Some of the viewpoints will require some bushwhacking through Alders, Cascara and Willows.
 If you plan a visit to the true summit it is also recommeneded to also venture to some of these other highpoints for different views.
 The views from the true summit are not a true outward 360 degree, but visiting the other highpoints you should get views in most all directions.

 View Of Three Fingers From Stimson Hill